Skip to main content

 Work

-You could start as a retail assistant in a bike shop and apply for a role as a trainee mechanic.
-Your employer may pay for your training.
+You could start as a retail assistant in a bike shop or bike hire outlet.
+You could then apply for a job as a trainee mechanic if they have a repair workshop.

 Other Routes

-You could study for technical cycle maintenance qualifications offered by Cytech.
+You could study for technical cycle maintenance qualifications offered by an industry body like Cytech.

 What it takes